-- The motorcycle is stationary. - Press the button

-for 2-3 seconds. - Repeatedly press the button $\pm$ briefly until Km/h/Mph flashes.
-In measurement unit mode, you can change the unit of measurement
+- The motorcycle is stationary. - Repeatedly press the button briefly until H appears at the bottom right of the display. - Press the button for 2-3 seconds. - Repeatedly press the button \mp briefly until Km/h/Mph flashes.
+In measurement unit mode, you can change the unit of measurement.